DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - Applications, including custom systems, can present significant risks and vulnerabilities, and to protect against these it's important to introduce security controls into the entire system’s development lifecycle
 - 8.2.1 Programming languages
     - Computers understand 1s and 0s (binary), and each CPU has its own (machine) language
-    - **Assembly language**: a way of using mnemonics to represent the basic instruction set of a CPU
+    - ⚒️**Assembly language**: a way of using mnemonics to represent the basic instruction set of a CPU
         - **Assemblers**: tools that convert assembly language source code into machine code
+        - **Disassemblers**: convert back into machine-readable assembly language (an intermediate step during the compilation process)
-    - Third-generation programming languages, such as C/C++, Java, and Python, are known as high-level languages
+    - ⚒️**High-level languages** Third-generation programming languages, such as C/C++, Java, and Python, are known as high-level languages
         - high-level languages allow developers to write instructions that better approximate human communication
-    - **Compiled language**: converts source code into machine-executable format
+    - ⚒️**Compiled language**: converts source code into machine-executable format
         - compiled code is generally less prone to manipulation by a third party, however easier to embed backdoors or other security flaws without detection
         - **Decompilers**: convert binary executable back into source code
-    - **Disassemblers**: convert back into machine-readable assembly language (an intermediate step during the compilation process)
-    - **Interpreted language**: uses an interpreter to execute;sourcecode is viewable; e.g. Python, R, JavaScript, VBScript. 📝JavaScript remains the one mobile code technology that may affect the security of modern browsers and their host OSs.
+    - ⚒️**Interpreted language**: uses an interpreter to execute;sourcecode is viewable; e.g. Python, R, JavaScript, VBScript. 📝JavaScript remains the one mobile code technology that may affect the security of modern browsers and their host OSs.
-    - **Object-oriented programming (OOP)**: defines an object to be set of a software that offers one or more methods, internal to the object, that software external to that object can request to access; each method may require specific inputs and resources and may produce a specified set of outputs; focuses on the objects involved in an interaction
+    - ⚒️**Object-oriented programming (OOP)**: defines an object to be set of a software that offers one or more methods, internal to the object, that software external to that object can request to access; each method may require specific inputs and resources and may produce a specified set of outputs; focuses on the objects involved in an interaction
         - OOP languages include C++, Java, and .NET
         - think of OOP as a group of objects that can be requested to perform certain operations or exhibit certain behaviors, working together to provide a system’s functionality or capabilities
         - OOP has the potential to be more reliable and to reduce the propagation of program change errors, and is better suited to modeling or mimicking the real world